Don seeks use of technology to improve economy – The Sun Nigeria

 Lawrence Enyoghasu

-A don, Professor Sulaiman Adeniyi Adekola has called for the use of science and technology to solve some of the myriad of challenges plaguing the country over the years for the benefit of the citizenry.
+A university lecturer, Professor Sulaiman Adekola, has called for the use of science and technology to solve some of the myriad of challenges plaguing the country over the years for the benefit of the citizenry.

 Also speaking, the Dean of Engineering, University of Lagos (UNILAG), Engr.
-Funso Falade enjoined the engineering set ULESSET of 1999 to do everything in their power to ensure the sustainable development of their Alma Mata in the years ahead.
+Funso Falade, enjoined ULESSET of 1999 to do everything in their power to ensure the sustainable development of their Alma Mata in the years ahead.

 These were disclosed by the Chairman of the Electoral Committee, Mr. OIumide Soile.
 Those elected include the President, Khalil Akinboboye; Vice President, Olufemi Samuel; General Secretary, Idowu Oyebanjo; Assistant General Secretary, Taiwo Oni; Financial Secretary, Callistus Ekpenga; Project Director, Tony Maguaje; and Treasurer, Folasade Sim-Afe.